kora-projects/kora-docs/mkdocs/blog/en/myth-of-large-community.md

 Can I find fifty different answers?
 ```

-## Runnable Examples Are More Valuable Than Abstract Tutorials
+## Runnable Examples Are More Valuable Than Abstract Tutorials { #runnable-examples }

 Examples that compile against the current framework version are especially useful.